agent-lab/.github/profile/README.md

 We are interested in research on taking actions through Deep Learning, with a particular focus on machine learning techniques such as deep reinforcement learning and learning from demonstration.
-We am applying these methods to problems in video games, robotics and multi-agent systems.
+We are applying these methods to problems in video games, robotics and multi-agent systems.

 On-going projects:
 * Policy gradients in large-scale training;